 Each Member State must appoint a single liaison office.
 The single liaison office shall at least be responsible for representing the coordinated position of the market surveillance authorities and the authorities designated under Article 25(1) and for communicating the national strategies as set out in Article 13 (below).
 The single liaison office shall also assist in the cooperation between market surveillance authorities in different Member States, as set out in Chapter VI.

 Member States must ensure that their market surveillance authorities and single liaison office have the necessary resources, including sufficient budgetary and other resources, such as a sufficient number of competent personnel, expertise, procedures and other arrangements for the proper performance of their duties.

-Peer reviews must be organised for market surveillance authorities and the methology for doing so must be developed by the Network.
+Peer reviews must be organised for market surveillance authorities and the methodology for doing so must be developed by the Network.
+(See Article 29).
 Article 12 provides more detail on this.

 Each Member State must draw up an overarching national market surveillance strategy, at least every four years.
 When drawing up the strategy, all sectors covered by the Union harmonisation legislation and all stages of the product supply chain, including imports and digital supply chains, must be considered.
 Article 13 provides more detail on the elements of the national market surveillance strategy.

 Market surveillance authorities may agree with other relevant authorities or with organisations representing economic operators or end users on the carrying out of joint activities that have the aim of promoting compliance, identifying non-compliance, raising awareness and providing guidance in relation to the Union harmonisation legislation with respect to specific categories of products, in particular categories of products that are often found to present a serious risk, including products offered for sale online.

 A market surveillance authority may use any information resulting from joint activities carried out as part of any investigation regarding non-compliance that it undertakes.
 These activities have to be transparent.